SaminSarker05/ToTheMoon/README.md

 Taee - Conducted research on reading in stock data from online sources.
 Chose Tesla as our reference stock for development.

 Samin - Fixed y coordinate for candles and problem with candle color.

+5/27

+Taee - Assisted Samin in class with developing the candles.